Approximate Ridesharing of Personal Vehicles Problem: Introduction

-In this paper, we extend the time complexity analysis of simplified ridesharing problems in~\cite{GLZ16} to more generalized ridesharing problems with three additional parameters considered: number of stops a driver willing to make to serve passengers, arrival time and departure time of each trip.
-We introduce two more conditions: (4) Each driver is willing to stop to pick-up passengers as many times as its vehicle capacity.
-(5) All trips have the same arrival time and departure time.
-We call Condition (4) the \textit{stop constraint condition} and (5) the \textit{time constraint condition}.
-Our results in this paper are: \begin{enumerate} \item We prove that both ridesharing minimization problems are NP-hard and further show that it is NP-hard to approximate both problems within a constant factor if stop constraint or time constraint condition is not satisfied. \item We present two $\frac{K+2}{2}$-approximation algorithms for minimizing the number of drivers when the input instances satisfy all conditions except stop constraint condition, where $K$ is the largest capacity of all vehicles.
-For a ridesharing instance containing a road network of size $M$ and $l$ trips, our first algorithm, which is a modification of a $\frac{1}{2}$-approximation algorithm (StarImprove) in~\cite{ESA17-K}, runs in $O(M + K \cdot l^3)$ time.
-Our second algorithm is more practical and runs in $O(M + K \cdot l^2)$ time. \end{enumerate} The rest of the paper is organized as follows.
-Section~\ref{sec-preliminaries} gives the preliminaries of the paper.
-In Section~\ref{sec-stop-nphard}, we prove the NP-hardness results for stop constraint condition.
-In Section~\ref{sec-time-nphard}, we prove the NP-hardness results for time constraint condition.
-Section~\ref{sec-MCMP-alg} presents the approximation algorithms based on MCMP for minimizing the number of drivers for stop constraint condition.
-Section~\ref{sec-new-alg} presents our new algorithm for minimizing the number of drivers for stop constraint.
-The final section concludes the paper.
+In this paper, we extend the computational complexity analysis of the simplified ridesharing problem to more generalized problems with three additional parameters: the number of stops a driver willing to make to serve passengers, departure time and arrival time of each trip.
+Two more conditions related to the three parameters are considered: \begin{itemize} \item[(4)] Each driver is willing to stop as many times as its vehicle capacity to pick-up passengers. \item[(5)] All trips have the same earliest departure time and same latest arrival time. \end{itemize} We call Condition (4) the \textit{stop constraint condition} and Condition (5) the \textit{time constraint condition}.
+Our results in this paper are: \begin{enumerate} \item We prove that it is NP-hard to approximate within a constant factor for each problem of minimizing the number of drivers and minimizing the total travel distance of drivers if stop constraint or time constraint condition is not satisfied. \item We further show that it is NP-hard to approximate within a constant factor for each problem of minimizing the number of drivers and minimizing the total travel distance of drivers if Condition (2) (zero detour) or Condition (3) (fixed path) is not satisfied. \item We give two $\frac{K+2}{2}$-approximation algorithms for minimizing the number of drivers when the input instances satisfy Conditions (1-3) and (5), where $K$ is the largest capacity of all vehicles.
+For a ridesharing instance of a road network with size $M$ and $l$ trips, our first algorithm, which is a modification of of an approximation algorithm (StarImprove) for the MCMP problem in~\cite{ESA17-K}, runs in $O(M + K \cdot l^3)$ time.
+Our second algorithm is more practical and runs in $O(M + l^2)$ time. \end{enumerate}